meta-company/makex/documents/source/makex-files.md

 A marker `#!makex` at the top of the file both serves to mark the file as a script and to differentiate makex files from other types of files.

+At the moment, this marker is entirely optional.

 ```python
 #!makex
 ```